ykarpeev/SocketsGUI/README.md

 ## About

-Used [Avalonia](https://github.com/AvaloniaUI/Avalonia) for the UI and [SuperSimpleTCP](https://github.com/jchristn/SuperSimpleTcp) for the socket communications.
+Uses [Avalonia](https://github.com/AvaloniaUI/Avalonia) for the UI and [SuperSimpleTCP](https://github.com/jchristn/SuperSimpleTcp) for the socket communications.

 ## Screenshot